-What he would give a team like the Redskins is their first long-term solution at the nickel cornerback, an issue that has plagued them for a decade.
+What he would give a team like the Washington Football Team is their first long-term solution at the nickel cornerback, an issue that has plagued them for a decade.

 The nickel corner primarily covers wide receivers and tight ends lined up in the slot.
 Alexander is considered one of the best players in the league at this position.

-Outside of a stellar 2017 campaign from Kendall Fuller, who was shipped off to Kansas City after that season, the Redskins have not been able to find a good fit in this role and other teams have noticed.
+Outside of a stellar 2017 campaign from Kendall Fuller, who was shipped off to Kansas City after that season, the Washington Football Team have not been able to find a good fit in this role and other teams have noticed.
 Opposing offenses exploited this weakness in Washington’s defensive secondary weekly and were often successful in doing so.